-4. Collaboration.
+3. Collaboration.
 Programs that aim to enhance the continuum of prevention services and resources implemented to strengthen and support families and communities have the potential to amplify their impact.
-Applicants that describe an integrated approach to the prevention of child abuse and neglect are encouraged to apply.
-Strong proposals will indicate partnerships that will develop or be enhanced to better serve children and families and promote the protective factors.
-The FRIENDS Collaboration Toolkit provides resources to help facilitate thinking in terms of collaboration and collective impact.
+Applicants must describe an integrated approach to the prevention of child abuse and neglect.
+Strong proposals will indicate partnerships that will develop or be enhanced to better serve children and families and promote the protective factors and these partnerships will be reflected in MOU(s).
+The FRIENDS Collaboration Toolkit provides resources to facilitate collaboration and collective impact.
 Visit link for details: friendsnrc.org/friends-resources/collaboration-toolkit.
 Moreover, prevention programming that elevates parent/family voice so that families are equal partners in the collaborative process have the potential for improved outcomes and sustainability.
 Proposals that include collaboration with the goal of reducing duplicative efforts are also encouraged.
+Finally, describing how a program/project directs as much of the funding as possible to the communities who are most impacted is considered a characteristic of a strong proposal.